ClearChem Program Elements

 ClearChem maintains a registry of the participating companies’ Self Declarations.
 The purpose of this registry is to provide architects, specifiers and other professionals with the documentation needed to earn indoor environmental quality credits for low-emitting materials in the major high-performance building rating systems – USGBC’s LEED® v4, WELL, Green Globes, Green Guide for Healthcare, and CHPS.
 A Self Declaration that accurately reflects the compliance status of a product can be listed on the Registry for a period of two years from the date of the underlying product test.
 However, a certificate does not contain an expiration date and may be used by a company after the two-year listing period as it is the property of the company, which is solely responsible for its continued validity.

-Berkeley Analytical has entered into a data sharing agreement with GIGABASE, Inc. and is a recognized reporting source for Origin.
-Under this Agreement, the ClearChem™ Self-Declared Certificate of Product Conformity declaration and data are be available on the Origin.build website.
+Berkeley Analytical has entered into a data sharing agreement with GIGA and is a recognized Reporting Body for ORIGIN.
+Under this Agreement, the ClearChem™ Self-Declared Certificate of Product Conformity declaration and data are available on the Origin.build website.
 Origin facilitates the free online exchange of building material information and certification information with the construction industry and building management professionals.
-Origin also is the source of product claims data for the mindfulMATERIALS curated cloud library of environmentally preferable products.
-Companies with products on Origin and mindfulMATERIALS can link these products with their ClearChem declarations.
+Companies with products on Origin can link these products with their ClearChem declarations.
 When linked, the ClearChem logo, indicating a reliable reporting source, appears next to the declaration in the product listing.